Lunch and Learn

-Opus hosts a Lunch and Learn series to feature discussions with Wheaton faculty from the Opus Vocation Scholars program who've authored original vocation-related white papers.
-These events are designed to foster collegial and substantive conversation around themes of vocation with interested faculty from accross all academic departments.
+Opus hosts a Lunch and Learn series to feature discussions with Wheaton faculty from the Opus Vocation Scholars program who've authored original vocation-related papers.
+These events are designed to foster collegial and substantive conversation around themes of vocation with interested faculty from across all academic departments.

 Lunch and Learns are open to all Wheaton College faculty.
-Interested faculty may contact Erin McCord for RSVP information.
+Interested faculty may contact Erin Savidge for RSVP information.

 Spring 2018 Lunch and Learn Schedule

 Our inaugural Lunch and Learn featured Dr. Noah Toly (Professor of Urban Studies and Politics & International Relations, Director of the Center for Urban Engagement), presenting his paper, "Called to Rest," on the importance of accounting for Sabbath values in our thinking about vocation.

 The second Lunch and Learn in the spring 2018 semester features Dr. Beth Felker Jones (Professor of Theology).
 Her paper, "Power, Particularity, and Community: Reflections on Mentoring Theologically," addresses the mentoring of Wheaton students, with particular attention to mentoring in groups and gender dynamics in mentoring.